AladinF/HDMI-Video-Interfacing-with-ZCU102-/README.md

 - Open IP catalog ```Flow Navigator>PROJECT MANAGER>IP Catalog``` and search _HDMI 1.4/2.0 Transmitter Subsystem_, then double click on it.
 - Customize the IP then click OK:
    - Toplevel : Video Interface -> Axi4-Stream / Max bits per component -> 8 / Number of pixels per clock on Video Interface -> 2
-   - Example Design : Design Topology -> Tx Only
+   - Example Design : Design Topology -> Tx Only (further details on every IP of the example design can be found below)
 - Right click on ```Sources->v_hdmi_tx_ss_0```then click on _Open IP Example Design..._
+- The new example design project will be created at the specified directory.
+- Import the Verilog sources
+- Right click on the block design then click on *Add Module* to add one by one the Verilog RTL modules.
+-
 #### Video Frame CRC
 Cyclic Redundancy Check (CRC) is generally used to detect errors in digital data and is commonly employed in video transmission to detect errors in pixel transmission.
 Using CRC, data integrity can be checked at various levels namely, pixel level, horizontal line level, frame level of a video.
-Note that, CRC is not part of the HDMI core data path requirements but is necessary for validation/compliance requirement CRC (video_frame_crc) is used HDMI example designs to calculate CRC at frame level, on the data received by DisplayPort RX subsystem and on the data being fed to DisplayPort TX subsystem (in passthrough system).
-Each color component’s CRC value is calculated separately once per every frame and can be compared with the transmitted video frame’s CRC value to check the data integrity.
+The Video Frame CRC IP is not part of the HDMI core data path requirements but is necessary for validation/compliance requirement

 #### 	HDMI Transmitter Subsystem

 #### Video PHY Controller
-The subsystem converts the video stream and audio stream into an HDMI stream, based on the selected video format set by the processor core through the CPU interface.
-The subsystem then transmits the HDMI stream to the PHY Layer (Video PHY Controller/HDMI GT Subsystem) which converts the data into electronic signals which are then sent to an HDMI sink through an HDMI cable.
+The HDMI stream (video stream + audio stream) is transmitted to the Video PHY Controller which converts the data into electronic signals (TMDs) which are then sent to an HDMI sink through an HDMI cable.

-TMDS Source synchronous clock to HDMI interface (This is the actual clock on the HDMI cable) = 1/10 data rate (for data rates < 3.4 Gb/s)
-Link Clock (txoutclk) used for data interface between the Video PHY layer module and subsystem -  For dual pixel video: Clock=data clock/2

-Video Clock used for video interface For dual pixel video clock = pixel clock/2

 #### Video TPG Subsystem
-The Video Test Pattern Generator has 2 modes : Generation mode (1) and Passthrough mode (2)
+The Video Test Pattern Generator has 2 modes : Generation mode (1) and Passthrough mode (2).

 ![image](https://user-images.githubusercontent.com/58849076/189556212-399f6b6c-5c09-486a-8e97-10563b18b26c.png)

 - Double click on the TPG block to re-customize the IP
-- Set the maximum number of columns to 680 and maximum number of raws to 480.
+- Set the maximum number of columns to 680 and maximum number of rows to 480.
 - Make sure samples per clock is equal to 2 and maximum data width is equal to 8.
 - The first mode will be used to test the platform (by default).
 Make sure to check all the patterns under _Background Patterns_.
 - The second mode will be used to drive the camera output to the HDMI circuit (check _HAS AXI4S SLAVE_)

 #### Clocking
 Let's create a 640x480 RGB 24bpp @ 60Hz video signal.
 The camera will send data coded in YUV422 format.
-That's 307200 pixels per frame, and since each pixel has 24 bits (8 bits for red, green and blue), at 60Hz, the HDMI link will transport 0.44Gbps of "useful" data.
+That's 307200 pixels per frame, each pixel will be converted from YUV422 to RGB by the core module.
+Each pixel now has 24 bits (8 bits for red, green and blue), at 60Hz, the HDMI link will transport 0.44Gbps of useful data.

 ![image](https://user-images.githubusercontent.com/58849076/189557644-0d997192-c620-40fd-bc00-4ae6964c0a4e.png)